Number6174/StreamOverlord/README.md

 This project is laid out roughly in accordance to the [Pitchfork conventions](https://github.com/vector-of-bool/pitchfork)

 Project dependencies:
-* QT - Must be separately installed
+* QT - Must be separately installed.
+Current 5.15.2, will move to 6.x once all used modules are available